Riley Children's Foundation: Mission

 Riley Children's Foundation is committed to improving the health and well-being of children through philanthropic leadership in support of Riley Hospital for Children and its research programs.

 Riley Hospital for Children

-As the only comprehensive children's hospital in Indiana, Riley Hospital for Children has spent 85 years caring for Indiana's children.
+As the only comprehensive children's hospital in Indiana, Riley Hospital for Children has spent over 100 years caring for Indiana's children.
 Families turn to Riley Hospital and its regional clinics throughout the state for treatment more than 220,000 times each year.
 They trust Riley to find solutions and provide hope.

 Riley Hospital's Neonatal Intensive Care Unit (NICU) and pediatric pulmonary program are ranked among the top five in the nation.
 Riley's cancer, cardiovascular surgery and diabetes programs are also among the largest and best of their kind in the nation.

 To sustain and expand groundbreaking and lifesaving pediatric research, facilities, medical treatment and accessibility, Riley Hospital relies on generous and broad-based financial support from Riley Children's Foundation.